andrewwillmott/colour-blind-luts/README.md

 To build and run the tool, use

-    c++ CBLuts.cpp CBLutGen.cpp -o cblutgen
+    c++ --std=c++11 CBLuts.cpp CBLutGen.cpp -o cblutgen

-Or, include these files in your favourite IDE, build, and run.
+Or, include these two files in your favourite IDE, build, and run.

 To generate simulated and corrected versions of the supplied [test images](tests), along with markdown-style results files, run the supplied